microbio-hackathon-2024/bacterial-genomics-handbook/_questions/06-computation-requirements.md

 ## Problem Size

-From tge above you get a sense that your computational resources will depend on the amount of data you have, and the complexity of your analysis.
+From the above you get a sense that your computational resources will depend on the amount of data you have, and the complexity of your analysis.
 In most instances, a small dataset of a handful of bacterial genomes can be run on a standard laptop, but hundreds or thousands may require the use of a cloud platform, a cluster, or a bigger server.

 ### Number of samples